Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 ### Compute Engine Overview

 Virtual machines launched in a VPC network.
 Host is available in a zone.
 Multi tenant host or solo tenant node.
 Per second billing.
 Each vCPU is implemented on a single hardware hyper thread on CPU.
-2 GBps per CPU.
+2 GB/s per CPU.

 Public images of Linux or Windows can be used or custom, private images.
 A third option is a marketplace solution that combines an OS with software pre-configured.